We all like saving money on our monthly utility bills, but you should know there’s a way to lower energy use, even when you're not even home.

 The key is your thermostat.
 By learning more about its special features and settings, you can help the thermostat plan for your preferred temperatures.
-You can create a number of automated temperature settings for when you’re home, away or even when you’re sleeping.
+This means establishing various temperature settings for when you’re at home, away or even when you’re sleeping.

-If you're willing to make these adjustments, you can enjoy comfy temperatures while keeping more money in your pocket.
-Take a look at a few ways your thermostat doesn't have to use up all your summer spending money:
+By trying a few of these schedules, you can enjoy comfy temperatures while also keeping more of your money.
+Take a look at a few ways your thermostat can be a source of energy savings:

 While at Home

-Whenever you're at home, you want a nice range of pleasant temperatures.
-It's only natural to want your thermostat lower in the summer if you're indoors to appreciate the cool air.
+Whenever you're at home, you want to enjoy a comfortable temperature.
+That’s why it’s best to set your thermostat lower in the summer while inside to make the most of the cool air.

-But the most energy-efficient temperatures for when you're in your home during the summer is usually between 78 and 80 degrees Fahrenheit.
-This way, you'll keep cool while still keeping your energy bills low.
+But the most energy-efficient temperatures for when you're in your home during the summer is in fact anywhere between 78 and 80 degrees Fahrenheit.
+This way, you can stay cool while still lowering your monthly energy bill.

-Depending on the local climate or your home's location, you can set the temperature as high as 88 degrees while no one is home and then lower it back to the sweet spot of 78-80 degrees once you're home again.
-This way, your air conditioning won't have to work constantly to keep an empty house cool.
+For some homes, you can set the thermostat to temperatures as high as 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees once you're home again.
+This way, your air conditioning won't have to work constantly to provide cooling for a bunch of empty rooms.

-When it comes to sleeping in the summer, you want a temperature that's nice and cool.
-You should try and keep things between 68-72 degrees Fahrenheit.
-You won't have to worry about getting too hot or too cold while you're trying to sleep.
+When it comes to sleeping in the summer, you want a nice cool temperature.
+A great place to start is between 68-72 degrees Fahrenheit.
+There's less risk of getting too hot or too cold at some point overnight.

 Other Strategies for Lowering Energy Use:

-- Install a smart thermostat: Using a smart thermostat in the summer can lower energy costs as it forms temperature schedules according to your lifestyle and personal preferences.
-It'll take care of making changes while you are home or sleeping, while allowing it to get warmer when no one is home.
-With models like the Lennox iComfort, you have the ability to remotely access and change the temperature through your smartphone, tablet or laptop.
-Planning smart thermostat installation in your [siteinfo field="msa"] home is an effortless way to set the correct temperature even when you aren’t home.
+- Smart thermostat installation: Trying a smart thermostat in the summer can lower energy costs by automatically adjusting to your lifestyle and personal preferences.
+It'll take care of making changes while you are home or sleeping, before allowing it to warm up when the house is empty.
+With models like the Lennox iComfort, you can adjust the temperature remotely through your smartphone, tablet or laptop.
+Planning smart thermostat installation in your Lake Worth home is an effortless way to set the correct temperature no matter where you are.

-- Update your existing HVAC system: Upgrading your HVAC system saves money right from the start.
-If a system boasts high energy efficiency, lower utility bills won't be far behind since it requires less energy to reach your preferred temperatures.
-Air conditioning installation in [siteinfo field="msa"] is a great way to beat the heat in the summer
+- Update your existing HVAC system: A high-efficiency HVAC system saves money right from the start.
+By investing in a more energy-efficient system, lower utility bills won't be far behind since it requires less energy to achieve comfortable temperatures.
+Air conditioning installation in Lake Worth is a great way to beat the heat in the summer.

-- Keep up with AC maintenance: Investing in or ignoring regular air conditioning maintenance in [targetlocation] can have a serious effect on your total monthly energy use.
-With regular cleaning of the coils, checking for damage and clearing ventilation of dust and debris, you may notice your HVAC system run more efficiently.
-Increasing efficiency also limits strain on key parts and lowers operational costs, resulting in lower energy usage and subsequently, smaller bills.
+- Keep up with AC maintenance: Whether or not you keep up with regular air conditioning maintenance in Lake Worth can have a serious effect on your total monthly energy use.
+If you stay on top of cleaning key components like the coils, checking for damage and keeping vents clear of dust and debris, you may notice your HVAC system run more efficiently.
+Higher energy efficiency will also reduce strain on the unit and lowers operational costs, leading to lower energy usage, which translates into lower energy bills.

-- Clean or replace the air filter on a regular basis: Cleaning or replacing the air filter regularly saves money by improving airflow.
-When filters become clogged, an AC unit has to work harder, and this greater strain could shorten the system’s life span and lead to breakdowns.
+- Replace your air filter regularly: A regular schedule for cleaning or replacing the HVAC system's air filter saves money by improving airflow.
+When filters are old and less effective, air conditioners have to work harder, and this greater strain could shorten the system’s life span and result in breakdowns.

-- Check your attic insulation: Insulation is a crucial component for any energy-efficient home, keeping the hot air outside and the cool air inside during the summer.
-The North American Insulation Manufacturers Association (NAIMA) suggests that homeowners living in southern climates should possess at least 13-14 inches of insulation, while states further north need 16-18 inches.
+- Confirm your attic is sufficiently insulated: Insulation is one of the key components in any energy-efficient home, keeping the hot air outside and the cool air inside through summer.
+The North American Insulation Manufacturers Association (NAIMA) offers an official recommendation stating homeowners in souther states should have at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.

-- Check your ventilation: Leaky ductwork can raise your energy bills much more than 20 percent, plus it can potentially allow harmful emissions from your water heater, clothes dryer and other appliances to get into the atmosphere of your home.
-Watching for signs of leaks and sealing them can fix both of those problems.
+- Check your ductwork: Leaky ductwork can raise your energy bills much more than 20 percent, plus it can potentially allow harmful emissions from your water heater, clothes dryer and other appliances to get into the atmosphere of your home.
+Checking your ductwork for leaks and sealing them can help with both these issues.

-- Seal all other leaky spots in your home: Sealing up other leaks in your home with caulk, foam sealant or weather-stripping keeps temperatures a little cooler on hot summer days.
+- Seal all other leaky spots in your home: Sealing leaky spots in your home with caulk, foam sealant or weather-stripping can help keep it cooler on hot summer days.
 It’s also important to check for any gaps around windows, doors and even outdoor fixtures.
-Making time to seal leaks now can help you save a lot over time.
+Devoting time and effort to sealing leaks now can help you save a lot over time.